Mastering Cartoon Pop Art: Advanced Plaster Techniques for Vibrant Assemblages

 Notable Examples of Plaster and Drawing in Mixed Media

 Many artists have successfully combined plaster and drawing in their work.
 George Segal was known for his life-sized plaster figures.
-He often placed these in environments with drawn or painted elements.
+He often placed these in settings with drawn or painted elements.
 This created a powerful contrast between 3D and 2D forms.

 Niki de Saint Phalle's colorful Nana figures are another great example.
-She used plaster to create voluptuous female forms.
+She used plaster to create curvy female forms.
 These were then painted with bright colors and bold patterns.
 The result was a playful blend of sculpture and drawing.

 Tips for Creating Your Own Mixed Media Artworks